 If you have been using Edge as your primary browser, you likely have tens of credentials saved in the browser.
-Although the browser automatically fills-in username and password fields, at times, you might want to view the password for a specific web address.
-For example, you might want to add one of your email address to Mail app and want to know the password that you previously saved in Edge browser.
+Although the browser automatically fills in username and password fields, at times, you might want to view the password for a specific web address.
+For example, you might want to add one of your email addresses to the Mail app and want to know the password that you previously saved in the Edge browser.

-You might have figured it out by now that there is no option in Edge browser to view saved passwords even though the browser ships with a basic password manager.
-Although it’s possible to delete or edit saved passwords with ease, it’s not possible to view saved passwords right in the Edge browser purely because of security reasons.
+You might have figured out by now that there is no option in the Edge browser to view saved passwords, even though the browser ships with a basic password manager.
+Although it’s possible to delete or edit saved passwords with ease, it’s not possible to view saved passwords (shows only asterisks instead of the actual password) right in the Edge browser purely because of security reasons.

-Luckily, you can view passwords saved in Edge browser without the help of third-party utilities.
-Because passwords are saved in Edge browser can be managed with the built-in Credential Manager, one can easily view passwords saved in Edge browser by launching Credential Manager.
-Using the Credential Manager, you can view as well as delete passwords saved in Edge browser.
+Luckily, you can view passwords saved in the Edge browser without the help of third-party utilities.
+Because passwords saved in the Edge browser can be managed with the built-in Credential Manager, one can easily view passwords saved in the Edge browser by launching Credential Manager.
+Using the Credential Manager, you can see as well as delete passwords saved in the Edge browser.

-Step 1: Type Credential Manager in Start menu or taskbar search box and press Enter key.
+Step 1: Type Credential Manager in the Start menu search or taskbar search box and press the Enter key.

 Step 2: Once Credential Manager is launched, click Web credentials to view all URLs for which passwords are saved in Edge as well as Internet Explorer browser.

-Step 3: Click on the URL for which you want to view saved password.
+Step 3: Click on the URL for which you want to view the saved password.

-Note that not all passwords entries in the Credential Manager are saved in Edge.
+Note that not all password entries in the Credential Manager are saved in Edge.
 Some of them might be from Internet Explorer!

-How to import bookmarks into Edge browser guide might also interest you.
+How to recover or back up passwords saved in the Edge browser guide might also interest you.